Open-EO/openeo.org/documentation/1.0/getting-started/python-client.md

 If you do not know an openEO backend that you want to connect to yet, you can have a look at the [openEO Hub](https://hub.openeo.org/), to find all known backends with information on their capabilities.

-For this tutorial we will use the Google Earth Engine openEO driver (https://earthengine.openeo.org/v1.0).
+For this tutorial we will use the Google Earth Engine openEO driver (https://earthengine.openeo.org/v1.0) Note that the code snippets in this guide works the same way for the other backend listed in the openEO Hub.
+Just the collection identifier and band names might differ between the backends.

-First we need to connect to the backend.
+First we need to establish a connection to the backend.

 ```python
 import openeo
 connection = openeo.connect("https://earthengine.openeo.org/v1.0")
 ```

 The connection object bundles information about the backend, so that the provided data and capabilities can be accessed.
-The capabilities of the backend is publicly available and therefore you do not need to have an account on the backend.
+The capabilities of the backend is publicly available and therefore you do not need to have an account on the backend for reading them.

 ### Collections